-One of the strengths in this programme is the wide range of modules offered to the students, although students need to be aware that given the large number of options, in some years there may be some timetabling clashes.
-To address this, and to ensure that students benefit from the large number of modules available to them, Personal Academic Tutors (PATs) will work with each student at the start of each semester, to help students select modules that develop their skills in their chosen area and support their learning.
-Further support will be provided by module convenors to clarify for all Sustainability students, the differing approaches to assessment that are used in the three faculties.
+One of the strengths in this programme is the range of choice available, although students need to be aware that some timetabling clashes are inevitable and not all module combinations will be possible.
+To address this, and to ensure that students benefit from the wide choice available to them, Personal Academic Tutors (PATs) will work with each student at the start of each semester to help them select modules that develop their skills in their chosen area and support their learning.
+As a general guide, timetabling protects all core and compulsory modules from clashes, but not all options may be available to you.
+Please check carefully when you make your choices.